CMI Board of Directors

 Hailey Ross, Revelstoke

 Hailey made Revelstoke her home in 2009, eager to be back in the mountains.
 Keen to be involved in her field of environmental education and community development, Hailey has worked with numerous ENGO’s in the Revelstoke area such as the North Columbia Environmental Society and the Revelstoke Local Food Initiative.
 In addition to her work with CMI, Hailey continues to work in the realm of food security.
-Prior to moving to Revelstoke, Hailey worked in a diversity of fields and environments such as farming in Alberta, international aid work in East Africa, social science work in Banff National Park, and leadership development in Nova Scotia.
+Prior to moving to Revelstoke, Hailey worked in a diversity of fields and environments such as farming in Alberta, international aid in East Africa, social science assessments in Banff National Park, and leadership development in Nova Scotia.
 When not working, she’s likely chasing after her two kids, tending to her garden, and soaking up the beauty of our mountain environment and the diversity of recreational opportunities it offers.